Scottish Fold Cat Cost

 Important things to consider

-The Scottish Fold has no special nutritional requirements.
-You can give them high-quality dry and wet food as a base.
-Keep in mind that it should have a high consistency of meat.
-Cat food should not contain any cereals or animal by-products at all.
 The nutrients that the Scottish Fold cat needs depend on its living conditions.
 For example, kittens or older cats need different amounts of nutrients.
 Disease and castration also play an important role and should be considered in the diet.
 Consult your veterinarian for more information.

 Give your cat enough fresh water daily.
 Remember to never give it normal milk.
 Cats are lactose intolerant.
 This can lead to severe digestive problems.
 From time to time, you can give it special lactose-free cat milk.
-But it should not replace water, but should be seen as a simple snack.
+But it should not replace water but should be seen as a simple snack.

 Scottish Fold cats can suffer from a degenerative painful joint disease for life.
 This occurs when the mutation of Scottish Fold cats adversely affects the cartilage, the most obvious change being the bent cartilage of the ear.
 As the disease progresses, the wrists stiffen, the bones stick together, and the movement becomes more difficult and painful.
 Cats go from a slightly squeamish walk to a refusal to move.

-Scottish Fold cats appreciate a clean environment.
-Clean the litter of feces and urine daily and wash it thoroughly once a week.
-If possible, you can arrange an enclosed balcony for your cat.
 Although Scottish Fold can be kept indoors without any problems, any cat is happy if the wind blows through its mustache.
-It is important that indoor cats have enough activity.
-That’s why you can give your Scottish Fold cat different toys.
+Indoor cats must have enough activity.
+That’s why you can provide your Scottish Fold cat with different toys.
 Raised platforms or climbing sets should not be missing from a cat house either.
-Although these cats like to be surrounded by humans, you should give them the opportunity to retreat.
+Although these cats like to be surrounded by humans, you should allow them to retreat.

-How can I save money?
+How can cat owners save money?

 One of the easiest ways to save money on such a cat is to check if your local adoption agency has any available.
-Even though these cats are rare and hard to find if you are fortunate enough you will have to pay around $110 for the adoption fee.
+Even though these cats are rare and hard to find, if you are fortunate enough you will have to pay around $110 for the adoption fee.

 0 replies